Material Issue 3 Non‒Wasteful Usage of Products, Ingredients and Energy

 Seven & i Holdings is affected by various risks related to climate change.
 These include regulatory risk from tighter regulations in Japan and overseas, physical risk from the occurrence of major disasters, and judgment risk, in which changes in consumer purchasing behavior due to the climate and response to weather fluctuations become the standards for evaluating companies.
 In particular, the impact from changes in temperature and the occurrence of major natural disasters extends beyond damage to store equipment and distribution networks, restrictions or halts to trading, and sales opportunity loss; it can also affect Group companies’ product suppliers and raw material prices.
 Climate change is therefore a risk factor for all aspects of operations, from product development and production to distribution, store operations, and product lineups.
 Seven & i Holdings therefore recognizes that quickly building and implementing a business model that can cope with weather and climate change is important for maintaining growth.

-Seven & i Holdings, in accordance with the "basic rules for risk management,” establishes, maintains, and utilizes comprehensive risk management systems, centered on the Risk Management Committee, in order to properly analyze and evaluate and appropriately respond to risks associated with each business, with consideration for changes in the management environment and risk factors relevant to the Company and its Group companies.
-Risks associated with climate change are also managed under these systems.
+Seven & i Holdings, in accordance with its “basic rules for risk management,” establishes, maintains, and utilizes comprehensive risk management systems, centered on the Risk Management Committee, in order to properly analyze and evaluate, and appropriately respond to risks associated with each business, with consideration for changes in the management environment and risk factors relevant to the Company and its Group companies.
+Risks associated with climate change are managed under the systems described below.

-Risk Management Committee meetings are held twice a year and attended by the president of Seven & i Holdings.
-The committee comprehensively ascertains the risk status of the Group based on assessments and countermeasures submitted by the Group companies, and monitors risk management and improvement initiatives undertaken by each company from a perspective of the seriousness of the risks and the urgency of improvements.
+The Risk Management Committee meets twice annually with the president of Seven & i Holdings in attendance to comprehensively determine the status of Group risks based on the risk assessments and countermeasures submitted by each Group company and monitors implementation of risk management and improvement measures by each company from the perspectives of materiality, urgency of improvements, and so on.

-The status of risk management is reported by the director responsible for the Risk Management Committee to the Board of Directors of Seven & i Holdings at least once a year.
+The officer responsible for the Risk Management Committee responds on the status of Group risk management to the Seven & i Holdings Board of Directors at least once annually.